Fireworks

 • Small tents, canopies, and sun shades are permitted and must be safely secured to the ground.
 These items must be taken down prior to the start of the fireworks show to ensure they do not block the view of others around you.

-• Pets are not allowed at this event.
+• Pets are discouraged at this event.

 • For special accommodations, please contact Amy Mason at amason@vhw.org or (847) 847-3533.